gregsaun/bear_extruder_and_x_axis/optional_parts/hotend_fan/README.md

 Fortunately, there are *almost* drop-in replacements for the Noctua from both Sunon and Delta which are more powerful but more noisier (you cannot get more pressure with same noise level...) :
   * Sunon MF40100V1-1000U-G99
   * Delta ASB0405HHA-AF00

 Some distributors are selling the Sunon as a drop-in replacement with correct cable length and connector.
 However, you could source the fan on your own providing a cable and crimping a connector.
 The total cable length needs to be 700mm long.
 We recommend AWG 26 wire.
 The connector used on the RAMBo is Molex SL 70066 and contacts are Molex SL 70058.

-You will need 4x M3x16mm button head or flat head screws to secure the fan while avoiding the Z lead screw.
+:warning: You will need 4x M3x16mm button head or flat head screws to secure the fan while avoiding the Z lead screw.

 ![Noctua vs Sunon](fans_comparison.png)